-When we are sedentary our circulation slows down and we may feel cold.
-Instead of turning up the heat, keep a fleece or wool throw or blanket handy at home and / or the office.
+When you are sedentary your circulation slows down and you may feel cold.
+Instead of turning up the heat, keep a fleece or wool throw or blanket handy at home and/or the office.
 Sometimes I put a throw over my lap while sitting at my desk or toss one on my bed at night as an extra layer.
 Beats turning the heat up.

 Challenge yourself to see how creative you can be to stay warm and turn your thermostat down or even off.

 - Seal Air Leaks to Reduce Home Energy Use and Cost

 - Shrink Your Carbon Footprint with a Smart Thermostat

 - Use Your Thermostat to Save Energy and Money

 - Why You Should Read Your Energy Bills – Electric

 - Why You Should Read Your Energy Bills – Natural Gas